HorizenOfficial/zen/doc/security-warnings.md

 Wallet encryption is disabled, for several reasons:

-- Shielded transactions (they are not supported anymore, these reasons are kept for history only)
+- Shielded transactions, which are no longer supported, these reasons are kept for historical reference only
     - Encrypted wallets are unable to correctly detect shielded spends (due to the nature of unlinkability of JoinSplits) and can incorrectly show larger available shielded balances until the next time the wallet is unlocked.
 This